Zhang Jigang: 1980s

-Zhang truly began to establish himself as a leading choreographer during this period, although he was yet to obtain the level of international success he would experience in the 90's.
+Zhang truly began to establish himself as a leading choreographer during this period, although he was yet to obtain the level of international success he would experience a decade later.
 His works contained many traditional cultural Chinese dance influences throughout the decade, and were often categorized by heavy militaristic symbols.

 Mother and Son (母与子)

 Created by Zhang in 1986, it revolves around a mother and her criminal son.
 It was performed in Beijing, and was one of Zhang's first major works.

 The Night of Yuanxiao Festival (元宵夜)

 A comedic story created by Zhang Jigang revolving around a couple who visit the Yuanxiao Festival and lose each other in crowd.
 It quickly became a smash hit, and was franchised across China by dozens of provincial theatre companies.

 Feelings of the Yellow River Girl (黄河儿女情)

 A show developed by a number of choreographers.